LCPQ/qcmath/README.md

 ```math
 \tilde{\Sigma}_{pq}=\frac{1}{2}\left[\Sigma_{pq}^c(\epsilon^{\text{HF}}_p) + \Sigma_{qp}^c(\epsilon^{\text{HF}}_p)\right]
 ```
-Note that the whole self-energy is computed for this last scheme.
+Note that the whole self-energy is computed for this last scheme (not only the diagonal).

-The non-linear quasiparticle equation can be exactly transformed in a linear eigenvalue problem by use of the upfolding process.[^2],[^3],[^4] For each orbital $p$, this yields a linear eigenvalue problem of the form
+The non-linear quasiparticle equation can be exactly transformed in a linear eigenvalue problem using an upfolding process.[^2],[^3],[^4] For each orbital $p$, this yields a linear eigenvalue problem of the form
 ```math
 \mathbf{H}_{p} \cdot \mathbf{c}_{\nu} = \epsilon_{\nu}^{\text{QP}} \mathbf{c}_{\nu}
 ```